mwalden2004/National-Weather-Service-Open-Interface-Realtime-Parser/README.md

 # National Weather Service Open-Interface Realtime Parser
 *long name*

+# Important Information

+I am no longer maintaing this parser, as I am now maintaing another closed source module, which is much more efficent than this one.
+This one is not that bad, however, I do reccomend making some changes to this parser, as it occasionly parses messages incorrectly.

 # THIS WAS RECENTLY ENTIERLY REWROTE TO BE CLEANER, PLEASE MAKE SURE YOU UPDATE YOUR CODE TO MATCH THE **BREAKING, AND MAJOR** CHANGES!
 [THIS IS NOT FINISHED, I AM STILL REWRITING]

 This package is used to pull real-time information from NWWS-OI, using Node.JS.
 This package also handles parsing.